NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 - postStop

-A container hook as created by the NVIDIA Container Runtime looks like this:
+A container hook created by the NVIDIA Container Runtime looks like this:

 1